rclone/rclone/docs/content/filtering.md

 trailing whitespace is stripped from the input lines.
 Lines starting with `#` or `;` are ignored.

+`--files-from` followed by `-` reads the list of files from standard input.

 Rclone commands with a `--files-from` flag traverse the remote, treating the names in `--files-from` as a set of filters.